Published Survey

 I would like to mark this section as done.
 Yes

 Does your institution require applicants to submit a supplemental application or supplemental materials directly to the institution and outside of PharmCAS?
-No
+Yes

 Will your institution require a supplemental application fee?
 No

-Provide any additional information about the supplemental application, materials, or fee requirements: The University of Mississippi School of Pharmacy participates in the AACP Cooperative Admissions Guidelines (CAG).
-The University of Mississippi School of Pharmacy requires a $200 holding deposit upon provisional admission prior to March 1.
-After March 1, a second seat deposit of $300 is required.
-Upon matriculation to the program, the seat deposit will be applied to the first semester fees.
+Provide any additional information about the supplemental application, materials, or fee requirements: The University of Mississippi School of Pharmacy participates in the AACP Cooperative Admissions Guidelines (CAG), supporting a transparent and student-centered admissions process.

-Incoming P1 students will complete Basic Life Support training and consent to randomized drug testing during the summer prior to matriculation.
+Incoming P1 students must complete additional health requirements—including a general physical, immunizations, Basic Life Support (BLS) training, and consent for randomized drug testing—during the summer before starting the program.

 I would like to mark this section as done.
 Yes

-Do you accept or require other admission tests?
+Do you accept or consider any standardized tests?
 Do not include immunization requirement or other similar documentation requirements.
 Yes

-If yes, select which other admission tests you accept or require: CASPer
+If yes, select which standardized tests you accept or consider: CASPer

 I would like to mark this section as done.
 Yes